 Sweet potatoes are more common in the US, but if you prefer, you can use yams in your casserole instead.

-Preheat your oven to 350F.
-Lightly grease a casserole dish with butter or cooking spray.
+Preheat your oven to 350°F/175°C. Lightly grease a casserole dish with butter or cooking spray.

-Put the sweet potatoes into a large pot with water and bring to a boil.
+Peel and cut the sweet potatoes into cubes, then place the pieces into a large pot with water and bring to a boil.
 Lower the heat and simmer for 15 to 20 minutes, until tender.
+You know they're done When you stick a fork into a potato and it turns out tender.
 Drain and allow the sweet potatoes to cool for several minutes, then transfer into a large bowl.
-Mash.
+Mash them with a potato masher.

 Mix in the milk.